 Skip to main content

-Help students build a future with solid foundations by becoming a Further Education tutor in construction.
+Help students build a future with solid foundations by becoming a Further Education trainer in construction.

-This sector needs huge numbers of teachers to sustain the level of growth required in the UK.
+This sector needs huge numbers of trainers to sustain the level of growth required in the UK.
 Because of this, it’s a role that’s in high demand throughout many Further Education (FE) colleges.

-Colleges are looking for teachers with industry experience in construction that can teach students the skills they need to succeed.
+Colleges are looking for trainers with industry experience in construction that can teach students the skills they need to succeed.

-You could teach in workshops or on-site locations, helping your learners to develop the hands-on, practical skills you’ve gained within your trade.
+You could train in workshops or on-site locations, helping your learners to develop the hands-on, practical skills you’ve gained within your trade.

 Whether that’s in bricklaying, plumbing, carpentry or other areas of construction.

-You could even teach courses in specialist topics such as bathroom installation or shop fitting, as well as more general skills such as on-site health and safety.
-Some of the courses you could teach include:
+You could even train courses in specialist topics such as bathroom installation or shop fitting, as well as more general skills such as on-site health and safety.
+Some of the courses you could train include:

 • carpentry and joinery